EmergeTools/emerge-android/reaper/README.md

 ## How it works

-Emerge Reaper uses production data to detect dead code by determining what code is used at runtime.
+Reaper uses production data to detect dead code by determining what code is used at runtime.

 It works by instrumenting code using our Gradle plugin, which instruments class initialization functions.
 Upon a class being initialized, Emerge will mark that class as used in an in-memory